jakodev/tsql-utilities/README.md

 </span>**

 ## Database configuration ##
-User should have `[db_owner]` role or at least rights to CREATE SCHEMA, PROCEDURE, VIEWS, FUNCTIONS, DROP/CREATE/ALTER TABLES.
+User should have `[db_owner]` role or at least rights to create: SCHEMA, PROCEDURE, VIEWS, FUNCTIONS, DROP/CREATE/ALTER TABLES.

-The database don't need any particular settings, but for your information I've developed and tested with:
+The database doesn't need any particular settings, but for your information I've developed and tested with:
 - SQL SERVER 2014 on Windows 7 SP1 (VM VirtualBox)
 - SQL SERVER vNEXT on Ubuntu 16.04 (Virtualized with Vagrant + Virtual Box)
 - SQL SERVER MANAGEMENT STUDIO 2014